-We have assumed a photometric error of 0.1 dex in the observed H β flux, but the uncertainty in our predicted luminosity basically stems from the dispersion of the $L - \sigma$ relation.
-Hence, it is unlikely that more and better data will yield a more stringent test of the lensing model with just one lensed HII galaxy.
+We have assumed a photometric error of 0.1 dex in the observed H $\beta$ flux, but the uncertainty in our predicted luminosity stems basically from the dispersion of the $L-\sigma$ relation, so it is unlikely that more and better data will yield a more stringent test of the lensing model with just one lensed HII galaxy.

-The fact that the model demagnified luminosity (log $L(H\beta) = 40.15$) agrees so well with the value expected from the $L - \sigma$ relation from the observed ionized gas velocity dispersion (log $L(H\beta) = 40.02$) provides strong confirmation that ID11 is either a bona-fide HII galaxy or a giant HII region.
-This can be seen in Fig. 1, where we reproduce the $L - \sigma$ correlation from
+The fact that the model demagnified luminosity (log $L(H\beta)$ =40.15) agrees so well with the value expected from the $L-\sigma$ relation from the observed ionized gas velocity dispersion (log $L(H\beta)$ =40.02), provides strong confirmation that ID11 is either a bona-fide HII galaxy or a Giant HII region.
+This can be seen in Figure 1, where we reproduce the $L-\sigma$ correlation from Terlevich et al. (2015) including nearby and high redshift HII galaxies as well as Giant HII regions in nearby galaxies with accurate distances determined with Cepheids.